elephantscale/es-training-new/course-outlines/Portworx-kubernetes--docker.md

 ## Lab environment:

-Zero Install : There is no need to install any software on students’ machines! (although it is possible)
+Zero Install: There is no need to install any software on students’ machines! (although it is possible)

 ## Detailed Outline:

 ### Container Fundamentals (prerequisite, will be covered if needed)
  - Docker Overview
  - Docker Operations
  - Docker use cases
  - CLI tools
  - Health checks
  - Labs

+### Introduction to Portworx
+ - Portworx Control Plane
+ - Install Portworx Standalone Mode
+ - Architecture Overview
+ - Lab: Install Portworx on Docker Standalone, PXCTL Introduction

 ### Kubernetes Specific Curriculum
  - Container Review